Kyoyooo/emotion-recognition/README.md

 ## Dataset Specifications & Large Data Storage
 The model is trained on the comprehensive **[dair-ai/emotion](https://huggingface.co/datasets/dair-ai/emotion)** containing a total of 416,809 records under its flat unsplit configuration.

-### 1. Data Split ArchitectureTo prevent any risk of data leakage, a nested splitting algorithm partitions the text into three strict, deterministic splits utilizing a fixed evaluation seed:
+### 1. Data Split Architecture
+To prevent any risk of data leakage, a nested splitting algorithm partitions the text into three strict, deterministic splits utilizing a fixed evaluation seed:
 - Training Set (90%): $375,128$ samples — used for loss optimization and backpropagation.
 - Validation Set (5%): $20,840$ samples — used for hyperparameter evaluation, early stopping, and boundary calibration.
 - Test Set (5%): $20,841$ samples — a completely blind partition used solely for generalized model reporting.